PapitomasterDeveloper/html-handbook/4-The-document-heading.md

 </style>
 ```

 You can also add this tag in the document body.
 Speaking of this, it's interesting the `scoped` attribute to only assign that CSS to the current document subtree.
-In other words, to avoid leaking the CSS outside of the parent element.
+In other words, to avoid leaking the CSS outside of the parent element. <!-- these two sentences are not clear to me.
+Are you saying that when you use the style tag in the body, that the scope is restricted? if so, how is it restricted? maybe this is clarified somewhere else in the book -->

 ### The `base` tag